-Weiss most recently practiced law at Bocarsly Emden Cowan Esmail & Arndt LLP, a boutique law firm in Los Angeles specializing in the acquisition, financing, and development of affordable housing and community development projects, primarily in transactions involving the federal Low-Income Housing Tax Credit program.
-Prior to joining Bocarsly Emden, he designed and implemented a legal project to preserve the affordability of at-risk subsidized housing in Los Angeles as a Skadden Fellow and Equal Justice Works AmeriCorps Legal Fellow with the Community Development Project of Public Counsel Law Center.
+Weiss most recently practiced law at Bocarsly Emden Cowan Esmail & Arndt LLP, a boutique firm in Los Angeles that specializes in the acquisition, finance, and development of affordable housing and community development projects, primarily in transactions involving the federal Low-Income Housing Tax Credit program.
+Prior to that, he designed and implemented a legal project to preserve the affordability of at-risk subsidized housing in Los Angeles as a Skadden Fellow at Public Counsel Law Center.

-Weiss graduated from Harvard Law School with honors.
-During his time at Harvard, he was Co-Editor-in-Chief of the Harvard Human Rights Journal and a student advocate with the Harvard Tenant Advocacy Project.
-He was awarded the Dean’s Award for Community Leadership for his public service activities and upon graduation was awarded a Skadden Fellowship and a Maria, Gabriella & Robert A. Skirnick Public Interest Fellowship.
+Weiss graduated from Harvard Law School, where he was Co-Editor-in-Chief of the Harvard Human Rights Journal and a student advocate with the Harvard Tenant Advocacy Project.
+During law school, he worked at Greater Boston Legal Services, the U.S. Department of Justice (Tax Division), the National Law Center on Homelessness & Poverty, and Goulston & Storrs, LLP.
+Upon graduation, he was awarded the Dean’s Award for Community Leadership and a Maria, Gabriella & Robert A. Skirnick Public Interest Fellowship.
 Concurrently, Weiss earned an M.P.P. at the Harvard John F. Kennedy School of Government, with a focus on urban policy and housing finance.
-Prior to law school, Weiss received his B.S. in Symbolic Systems from Stanford University, where he graduated Phi Beta Kappa, was awarded the Goodman Endowed Fellowship in Government, and served as an editor of multiple publications.
+Prior to law school, he received his B.S. in Symbolic Systems from Stanford University, where he graduated Phi Beta Kappa, was awarded the Goodman Endowed Fellowship in Government, and served as an editor of multiple publications.